kevinsee15/K2.JSSP.SpreadsheetReader/README.md

 # Features

+- Accepts an Excel or CSV file and returns the contents that can be displayed in a list view.
-- Dynamically generated service objects based on Excel or CSV headers.
+- Dynamically generates service object properties based on Excel or CSV column headers.

+## Assumptions

+- Excel files with macro features enabled are not supported.
+- Only the first sheet will be read.
+- Maximum allowed file size is 16 MB (K2 SmartForm limitation).

 ## Getting Started

 This app requires [Node.js](https://nodejs.org/) v12.14.1+ to run.
-This app also requires an accompanying ASP .NET Core app to digest and process Excel or CSV files.
+This app also requires an accompanying ASP.NET Core app to digest and process Excel or CSV files.
+It is up to you to host this app somewhere.
+Ensure that K2 Cloud can reach the service endpoint.
 Reach out to kevin.seechan@nintex.com to obtain the source code for this app.

 Install the dependencies and devDependencies: